C.D. Arturo Fernández Vial: History

-The first great victory for the máquina aurinegra (yellow and black locomotive) came in 1910, in a historical match that took place in the 120 stop of the old trams that went from Concepción through Talcahuano, the vialinos ended the regional dominance of until then undefeated Concepción United.
+The first great victory for the máquina aurinegra (yellow and black locomotive) came in 1910, in a historic match that took place in the 120 stop of the old trams that went from Concepción through Talcahuano, the vialinos ended the regional dominance of until then undefeated Concepción United.
 That afternoon, the loud whistles from the steam locomotives deafened the city's downtown.

 In the year 1981, Vial decides to play in the newly created Tercera División (Third Division) becoming champions and obtaining promotion to Chile's Segunda Division (Second Division).
-With almost the same squad, Vial repeats the deed the following season and becomes champion of the Second Division in 1982 with 56 points; this milestone helps make the southern dreams come true.
-After 80 years, Club Ferroviario Almirante Arturo Fernández Vial (the most popular institution in the southern side of Chile) makes their debut on the Chilean First Division and it is the first team in the history of the national football league to go from Third Division to First Division in two years.
+With almost the same squad, Vial repeats the deed the following season and becomes champion of the Second Division in 1982 with 56 points; This milestone helps make the southern dreams come true.
+After 80 years, Club Ferroviario Almirante Arturo Fernández Vial (a popular institution in the southern side of Chile) makes their debut on the Chilean First Division and is the first team in the history of the national football league to go from Third Division to First Division in two years.
 Up to now, no other professional football club has done such accomplishment.

-Nowadays, Vial is going through hard economical issues that are affecting the team's performance.
-Nevertheless, with the team playing in Chile's lower levels for the last 20 years, without achieving anything important, the passion from its small but loyal fanbase hasn't perished.
-Its fans sustain the club, not without difficulties.
-The team's biggest support throughout these years of uncertainty has come from the hinchada (supporters).
+Recently, Vial is going through economical issues that are affecting the team's performance.
+Nevertheless, with the team playing in Chile's lower levels for the last 20 years, without achieving anything important, the team's biggest support throughout these years of uncertainty has come from the hinchada (supporters).